+When policy makers finally recognized the facts, they thought they had no acceptable options to prevent the genocide.
+In the interagency policy meetings in the U.S. government, dispatch of U.S. troops was ruled out as a "non-starter," and was never seriously considered.
 UNAMIR was perceived as too weak and undersupplied to stop the rapidly spreading killing.
 U.S. or British airlift for UNAMIR re-supply and reinforcement was also ruled out because of danger to American and British personnel and because of fear that such a step would lead the U.S. and U.K. into another African "quagmire."

 Policy makers had not considered options available when the genocide started They believed that UNAMIR's Chapter 6 mandate would have to be changed to Chapter 7 to permit intervention without the permission of the Rwandan interim government.
-(General Dallaire has always rejected this contention because he asserts that UNAMIR's Chapter 6 rules of engagement already authorized the use of force to protect civilian lives.)
+General Dallaire has always rejected this contention because he asserts that UNAMIR's Chapter 6 rules of engagement already authorized the use of force to protect civilian lives.
 They also ruled out asking UNAMIR troop contributors whether they would keep their troops in Rwanda under a changed mandate.
 Unfortunately, the U.S. and U.K. did not consider it feasible to change UNAMIR's mandate and place UNAMIR troops at risk, though there was little chance of a veto by any of the Permanent Five members of the Security Council.

-Those who engaged in groupthink policy making also believed their responsibility would never be known.
+Those who engaged in group-think policy making also believed their responsibility would never be known.
 Because policy memos and cables were classified, and because all personnel evaluations in the State and Defense departments are top-down, they might be right.
 This paper is one small crack in the wall of bureaucratic irresponsibility.
-Books by Linda Melvern, Alison des Forges, Samantha Power, and Michael Barnett have done much more.
+Books by Linda Melvern, Alison des Forges, Samantha Power, Michael Barnett, and Jared Cohen have done much more.
 Eventually, policy-makers need to know they will be held responsible for their decisions.

-- 5. The U.S. was unwilling to financially or militarily support a reinforced UNAMIR.
+5. The U.S. was unwilling to financially or militarily support a reinforced UNAMIR.

 Despite a Ghanaian offer to keep its troops in Rwanda, along with offers from several other African states to reinforce UNAMIR, the U.S. was unwilling to make the financial commitment to support an expanded operation.
 The U.S. and other military powers were unwilling to risk the lives of any of their own citizens.
-Instead they sacrificed the lives of over 500,000 defenseless Rwandans.
+Instead they sacrificed the lives of 800,000 defenseless Rwandans.
 This U.S. position led the ever-realistic U.K. to conclude that because U.S. approval in the Security Council would be necessary for such an intervention force, there was no possibility it would be approved.
-Hence, an endangered, undersupplied UNAMIR force should be withdrawn. - 6.
-Rwandan lives were not worth saving.
+Hence, an endangered, undersupplied UNAMIR force should be withdrawn.

+6. Rwandan lives were not worth saving.

 Although the U.S. and U.K. were willing to commit billions to save lives in Bosnia, where people are white, and the war was close to the interests of the European community, they were unwilling to do so in Rwanda, where people are black, and neither country has strategic or economic interests.
 This racist double-standard was pointed out repeatedly by Nigeria's Ambassador Gambari in the U.N.
 Security Council.
 Our circle of moral concern excluded people of a different race in a continent far away.
 We ignored our common humanity.